 |12 January 2018||Ship Collision / Allision|

-On January 12, 2018, ~1 pm, while maneuvering for undocking in Port Barcelona (Moll Adossat terminal), the cruise ferry GNV Fantastic collided with the moored there Viking cruise ship.
+On January 12, 2018, ~1 pm, while manoeuvring for undocking in Port Barcelona (Moll Adossat terminal), the cruise ferry GNV Fantastic collided with the moored there Viking cruise ship.
 No injuries were reported.
-An YouTube video of the collision showed the ferry dropping an anchor in attempt to stop the drift and prevent the collision.
+A YouTube video of the collision showed the ferry dropping an anchor in an attempt to stop the drift and prevent the collision.
 Both vessels sustained minor hull damages - the ferry aft, and the Viking ship portside.

 At the time of the incident, in the port were also docked the cruise liners AIDAperla and MSC Meraviglia.

 The Viking ship was about to embark on 7-day Mediterranean cruise (itinerary Jan 12-18) departing from Barcelona to Civitavecchia-Rome, with call ports Marseille, St Tropez, Monte Carlo, and Livorno.

 On October 12, 2016, at night, while passing through Cape Cod Canal (Massachusetts, USA) the ship scraped Buzzards Bay Railroad Bridge.
 The contact with the bridge was made by an aluminium mast (light pole).
 After the incident, the bridge was inspected and no damages were reported.